nickmatsnev/ddd/snippets/calculate-sha-256-hash-of-a-given-string.md

 };
 ```

-Once declared, you can use the above functions as following:
+Once declared, you can use the above functions as follows:

 ```javascript
 sha256("Hello").then(hash => console.log(hash));